Dublin, Ireland Self-Guided Walking Tour JetSettingFools.com

 Tourist Map of Dublin, Ireland

-Use this map to route yourself in real time to the sights listed on our Self-Guided Dublin Walking Tour.
+Use this map for an overview of the sights listed on our Self-Guided Dublin Walking Tour.

 More Tours and Guided Walks in Dublin

-However, those who want to learn more about Dublin and meet fellow travelers may want to consider joining a Dublin tour guide for their walk.
+However, those who want to learn more and meet fellow travelers may want to consider joining a Dublin guided tour.

 Dublin Historical Walking Tour

-Join an easy 2-hour walking tour of Dublin that focuses on that vibrant history.
-Led by a local guide, participants are taken through the city while listening to interesting facts and information that shaped Dublin.
-Get the details!
+This easy 2-hour walking tour focuses on the vibrant history of Dublin.
+Led by a local guide, participants are taken through the city while listening to interesting facts and information.

 There is a dark side to Dublin – as evidenced by gruesome stories of the past.
-On the Dark Dublin Tour participants will learn about the brothels, witches and the Hellfire Club while waltzing through back alleys…if you dare!
+On the Dark Dublin Tour you will learn about brothels, witches and the Hellfire Club while walking through back alleys…if you dare!

 Ghost Tour Dublin

-Join one of the Dublin guided tours to the spookiest spots in town!
-Learn the haunted history of Dublin on a spooky Gravedigger Ghost Tour.
-This is a bus tour…which will give your feet a much-needed rest!
+Set off to the spookiest spots in town!
+Learn about haunted tales on a spooky Gravedigger Ghost Tour.
+This is a bus excursion…which will give your feet a much-needed rest!

-Join a guide for a grazing tour of Dublin on this highly rated Food Tour.
+Join a guide on this highly rated Small Group Food Tour.
 Learn about history and local cuisine while feasting your way around town.
+Drinks included!

 Dublin Street Art Tour